Skip to content

 const stream = createStreamWriter('__APP_STREAM__');

-// Bootstrap code initializes the receiver
+// Bootstrap code goes in <head> - sets up the receiver

 stream.bootstrapCode();

-// Returns: "window.__APP_STREAM__=(function(){...})();"
+// → "window.__APP_STREAM__=(function(){...})();"

 stream.chunkCode('stats', { users: 100 });